TonyIvchenko/playground/src/ctscan/README.md

 - A Markdown version of the plan is also written to `model/backbone_search/trial_plan.md`.
 - Add `--show-output-paths` to print all sweep artifact paths before running anything.
 - Add `--list-metrics` to print the supported sweep metrics.
+- Sweep metric names are validated up front, so typos in `--sort-metric` or `--selection-metric` fail fast.
 - Each trial also writes `model/backbone_search/<trial>.config.json` with the resolved knob values.
 - Add `--dry-run` to print the planned trial slugs without starting training.
 - Add `--fail-fast` to stop immediately after the first failed trial.